obscreen/documentation/docs/legal/terms-of-service.md

 ## 6. Termination

-Your license to use Obscreen may be terminated if you violate the **OBLv1** or these Terms, especially in relation to managed services or license key misuse.
+Your license to use Obscreen may be terminated if you violate the **OBPLv1** or these Terms, especially in relation to managed services or license key misuse.
 Upon termination, all rights granted under this agreement will end, and you must cease all use of Obscreen and uninstall all related software from your systems.

+Either Party may terminate this Agreement at any time, with or without cause, and with prior notice to the other Party.
+Upon termination, you must immediately cease using Obscreen and delete all copies from your devices.
+Sections 4, 7, and 8 of these Terms shall survive termination.

 ## 7. Disclaimer of Warranties